jayanthns/django-ninja-ready-to-go/docs/DEVELOPER_GUIDE.md

 ### API Contract Testing

 To ensure "100% safe" API modifications, the API test suite enforces strict structure validation on all API responses.

-This means that any change to the API response structure (adding/removing fields, changing types) will cause the tests to fail, alerting you to a potential breaking change.
+**The Rule**: Any change to the API response structure (adding/removing fields, changing types) MUST cause a test failure.

-**How it works:**

-- Test scenarios in `api_tests/scenarios/` define the expected JSON structure for each endpoint.
-- The `assert_structure` helper recursively validates the actual response against this expectation.
-- It checks for:
-  - **Type Mismatches**: e.g., returning an `int` when a `str` is expected.
-  - **Missing Keys**: e.g., a required field is missing.
-  - **Unexpected Keys**: e.g., a new field was added that wasn't expected (Strict Mode).

-**Workflow for API Changes:**

-1. Modify the API code (Schemas/Views).
-2. Run `make test-api`.
-The tests should fail due to structure mismatch.
-3. **Consciously** update the expected structure in the corresponding test scenario (`api_tests/scenarios/`).
-4. Run `make test-api` again to verify the new contract.

-This process ensures that all API changes are intentional and documented in the test suite.
+For a detailed guide on **how to write API tests** and handle contract changes, please refer to the [Project Testing Guide](TESTING.md).

 ### Anti-Patterns to Avoid